SamWibatt/FPGA_HD44780/README.md

 ## operation

 * On powerup, the RGB LED on the upduino v2 board should start stepping through different colors, and the LCD should show the black bars that character LCDs show on powerup.
-You can adjust the potentiometer RV1 at this point to get the contrast right.
+    * You can adjust the potentiometer RV1 at this point to get the contrast right.
+    * If nothing shows on the LCD, it may be the contrast is wrong; if you run the contrast potentiometer all the way through its range and nothing ever shows, there's trouble of some sort.
+    * The display I used is an old one.
+I tested it with an Arduino Uno and [a tiny tweak to the Arduino LiquidCrystal library's "hello" example](https://github.com/SamWibatt/FPGA_HD44780/blob/master/arduino/HelloWorld20x4/HelloWorld20x4.ino).
+I recommend doing something similar if you've not used character LCDs before; it's a much easier way to work with them.
 * When you press the button, the circuit will go through LCD initialization and render the Hello, トトロ message.
-* The LEDs D0-D3 are status lights that show the circuit has reached certain stages in execution.
+* The off-board LEDs D0-D3 are status lights that show the circuit has reached certain stages in execution.
+    * all are active low, all should be off when the circuit is powered up.
-    * D0 lights after the 100mS initial pause
+    * D0 lights when the button is pressed
-    * FINISH WRITING UP!
+    * D1 when the 100ms initial delay has elapsed
+    * D2 after LCD initialization script has completed
+    * D3 after sample text rendered.
+    * this way, you can tell how far the test circuit *thinks* it's gotten.
 * LA_Stb is a strobe out to logic analyzer to trigger capture.
- * POINT OUT THAT THE LEDs and LA_STB ARE NOT NECESSARY TO THE MODULES' OPERATION
+    * It is raised after the button is pressed and the 100ms post-power-on delay has elapsed.
+That way, the logic analyzer doesn't have to record 100ms' worth of cycles before getting to the interesting stuff.
+* The LEDs and LA_stb are not necessary to the LCD controller module's operation.
      * They're not in the module itself, just in the "hello" test framework

 ## what it does